 We cannot know what the Roman congregation thought of the play.
 Were they comfortable having their Jesus figure in a play, explicitly modeled on other dying-and-rising gods/angels?
 Did they think the play was in bad taste, or inappropriate?
 How closely did the ritual elements in the play track their own performed rituals?
 I can only say that they accepted the play as a secular entertainment with a single performance.
 (They had to; the play was produced by the congregation’s Gentile benefactor, Flavia Domitilla.)
 The play’s ‘welcome to the Gentiles,’ in particular, may have been an exaggeration of their doctrine, but was acceptable in the context of flattering the benefactor.

 I think that the congregation remained a gathering place for well-to-do Judeans from Alexandria for many decades.
 People join religious groups for social as well as religious reasons, and well-to-do Alexandrians would have wanted to meet Greek-speaking Judeans they could dine with, particularly those from the old country.
 (Note that well-to-do Judeans from Judea and Syria came from less-Hellenized environments, and spoke Aramaic.)
-In addition, the congregation had the attraction of its historical political connections to the Flavian family.
+In addition, the congregation had the attraction of its historical connection to the Flavian family.

 I believe Hebrews was preserved in the Roman congregation.
 In the New Testament, only Hebrews and the Gospel of Mark see Jesus as the heavenly high priest.
 Hebrews gave context to Mark’s concept of Jesus.